A user-friendly payroll and HR provider with straightforward pricing.

-Gusto holds an “Excellent” rating on Trustpilot, with 4.5 of 5 stars compiled from over 1,130 reviews.
+As of October 2020, Gusto holds a “Great” rating on Trustpilot, with 4.1 of 5 stars compiled from over 1,157 reviews.
 Though some customers complain about billing mistakes, Gusto has replied to almost every comment with either an explanation or a promise to contact that person directly.
 Positive reviewers praise the intuitive setup process and strong customer service, especially when it comes to HR needs.

 Conversely, Gusto has a D- rating with the Better Business Bureau (BBB) and a 1 out of 5 star rating.
-However, it only has seven reviews overall, which isn’t much to go by.
+However, it only has 10 reviews overall, which isn’t much to go by.

 In business forums around the web, Gusto is reviewed positively.
 In particular, small business owners without a dedicated HR department report they’re pleased that Gusto provides an employee portal to help cover those needs.

 Case study: Adrienne's experience